AAI wins SME Employer of the Year at the 2019 Scottish Diversity Awards

 “For years now, behind the scenes, we’ve been encouraging employers to embrace diversity and to hire for potential.
 Supporting people from different backgrounds is so important for a productive workplace.

 We recommend candidates from all walks of life, but they all bring enthusiasm, talent and a willingness to show what a success they can make of a job opportunity.”

 AAI’s CEO Joy Lewis reflected on the past 12 months and what the award means for AAI;

-"When I started Adopt an Intern back in late 2009 my priority was helping establish a culture of paid internships.
-The idea was to provide opportunities for people from all socio-economic backgrounds, not only those who could afford to take on unpaid work.
-Quite organically, over the years, we've attracted diversity in our audience, through championing transparent recruitment practices.
+“When I started Adopt an Intern in late 2009 the priority was fighting the culture of unpaid internships, providing opportunities for people from all socio-economic backgrounds, not only those who could afford to work for free.
+Quite organically, over the years, we’ve attracted diversity in our audience through championing transparent, open recruitment practices.

-More recently we've focussed our efforts more on inclusive employment, championing diversity with our projects Back to Work, Disabling Barriers and Diversity Works.
-This award lets us know we're on the right path and that this work needs to continue."
+More recently we’ve focussed our efforts on inclusive employment and diversity with our projects Back to Work, Disabling Barriers and Diversity Works.
+This award is a lovely reminder that we’re on the right path and that our work needs to continue.”